skully250/Outward-Mods-API/README.md

 OLogger.Warning(object _obj, string _panel = "Default"); //this will output yellow text to the "_panel" panel
 OLogger.Error(object _obj, string _panel = "Default"); //this will output red text to the "_panel" panel

-//Example Turn Unity Debug In OLogger Debug: public void Update()
+//Example Turn Unity Debug Into OLogger Debug: public void Update()
 {